-- 4.57 There are few readily-available and unconstrained sites in Adur to provide new employment floorspace so it is important that existing sites are protected to ensure a sufficient range of opportunities for people to work in the area and for businesses to locate and grow.
+- 4.53 There are few readily-available and unconstrained sites in Adur to provide new employment floorspace so it is important that existing sites are protected to ensure a sufficient range of opportunities for people to work in the area and for businesses to locate and grow.
 This forms a key strand of this Local Plan's approach to supporting sustainable economic growth.
-Although it is recognised that Adur will always experience a significant degree of out-commuting, particularly to Brighton and Worthing, a loss of existing employment land would exacerbate this further as well as having a detrimental impact on Adur's economy as a result of decreased spend. in the district. - 4.58 The Adur Employment Land Review Update (2014) found that existing employment areas in Adur were are reasonably well occupied with generally low vacancy rates, and concluded that there was no guantitative case for the release of any employment land for other uses in Adur given the tight supply of land and premises for employment.
-It is therefore considered that aAny loss of employment land to other uses such as residential is likely to have a detrimental impact on the economy in the longer term.
+Although it is recognised that Adur will always experience a significant degree of outcommuting, particularly to Brighton and Worthing, a loss of existing employment land would exacerbate this further as well as having a detrimental impact on Adur's economy as a result of decreased spend. - 4.54 The Adur Employment Land Review (2014) found that existing employment areas in Adur were reasonably well occupied with generally low vacancy rates, and concluded that there was no quantitative case for the release of any employment land for other uses in Adur given the tight supply of land and premises for employment.
+It is therefore considered that any loss of employment land to other uses such as residential is likely to have a detrimental impact on the economy in the longer term.
 Proposed conversions to other uses on key employment sites will be resisted (see also the policies in Part Three of this Local Plan).
-Other employment sites will be protected unless proposals can demonstrate that they satisfy the policy criteria in Policy 26. below. - 4.59 A Supplementary Planning Document addressing the need to protect employment sites, and assessing genuine redundancy will be produced.
-It is noted that the permitted development rights allowing the change of use from B1 office to residential have come into force for a period of three years, up to 2016.
-However, given the longer-term nature of this Local Plan, the need to address other business use classes and other proposed changes of use, and the limited amount of employment floorspace in Adur, it is still considered necessary to include the following policy.
-In those circumstances where planning permission is required relevant applications will be determined in accordance with this policy.
+Other employment sites will be protected unless proposals can demonstrate that they satisfy the criteria in Policy 26. - 4.55 A Supplementary Planning Document addressing the need to protect employment sites, and assessing genuine redundancy will be produced.

-Policy 26: Protecting and Enhancing Existing Employment Sites and Premises
+Policy 25: Protecting and Enhancing Existing Employment Sites and Premises

-Where planning permission is required, proposed conversions to uses other than employment (B1, B2 and B8 of the Use Classes Order) in the following employment sites will be resisted:
+Where planning permission is required, proposed conversions to uses other than employment (B1, B2 and B8 of the Use Classes Order) in the following employment sites (as shown on the Policies Map) will be resisted: